polux/hgom/README.markdown

 ## Running HGom ##

 Run `hgom --help` to get some basic help.
 You can test the behaviour of `hgom` by running it as follows.
-Some are valid files, other ones demonstrate `hgom` error messages.
+Some examples are valid files, other ones demonstrate `hgom` error messages.

     hgom tests/examples/test.gom
     hgom tests/examples/simple.gom